michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 function.
 When redirecting, it adds the splat from the `from` filter as a querystring parameter named `path`.

-Remember the `path` parameter we're grabbing in our function?
+Remember the `path` parameter I was grabbing in the function?
 This is where it's coming from.

 ## Wrap Up

-All that's left is deploying to your site.
-All traffic to your short URL will be redirected to your function.
-Now you can add as many short codes to your Fauna database and they'll immediately be active on your site.
+Then I deployed everything to the site.
+All traffic to the short URL is redirected to the Netlify function and I can add as many short codes as I need by adding a record to my Fauna database.